moorepants/learn-multibody-dynamics/holonomic-eom.rst

    \bar{f}_d(\dot{\bar{u}}, \bar{u}, \bar{q}, \bar{q}_r, t)  = 0 \in \mathbb{R}^n \\

-This final set of equations has :math:`N+n` state variables and can be integrated as a set of ordinary differential equations.
+This final set of equations has :math:`N+n` state variables and can be integrated as a set of ordinary differential equations or the :math:`N+n+M` equations can be integrated as a set of differential algebraic equations.
+We will demonstrate the differences in the results if one or the other is done.

 Four-bar Linkage Equations of Motion
 ====================================